paragonie/paseto/docs/01-Protocol-Versions/Common.md

 in a specific manner before being passed to the respective cryptographic function.

-For encryption modes (`enc`), this encoding is applied to the additional associated data (AAD).
-For unencrypted modes, this encoding is applied to the components of the token, with respect to the protocol version being followed.
+In `local` mode, this encoding is applied to the additional associated data (AAD).
+In `remote` mode, which is not encrypted, this encoding is applied to the components of the token, with respect to the protocol version being followed.